About The Golden Thread

 In 2014, The Golden Thread expanded our work to create meaningful public art projects that improve the quality of community life, encourage neighborhood engagement, and better define place-based identity and culture.
 Our community work has included a partnership with Grace Academy School, a middle school serving young women from Hartford’s poorest neighborhoods, to provide art enrichment programming for their students.
-We collaborated with Community Solutions, a nonprofit organization, to create two creative and meaningful art projects: a public art installation that celebrates the diversity of the North End of Hartford through a large-scale contemporary art project and a “Community Paint Out” where we led the creation of a large mural by the North Hartford neighborhood which was displayed at Envisionfest located across from the Wadswoth Atheneum Museum of Art on Main Street on September 19th.
+We collaborated with Community Solutions, a nonprofit organization, to create two creative and meaningful art projects: a public art installation that celebrates the diversity of the North End of Hartford through a large-scale contemporary art project and a “Community Paint Out” where we led the creation of a large mural by the North Hartford neighborhood which was displayed at Envisionfest located across from the Wadswoth Atheneum Museum of Art on Main Street.

 Golden Thread Gallery Founders, Kate Wilson (L) and Tricia Haggerty Wenz (R)